grapemoli/grapemoli/README.md

 # Introduction
-👋 Hi, I’m Grace Nguyen, a Junior working towards a BS in Computer Science.
+👋 Hi a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

 While I do have a preference for C++ and Python, I am confident in my ability to pick up programming languages; after all, the essence of programming is the algorithm!
 Behind every project is a UML diagram and a whiteboard with psuedocode.